WooCommerce Tutorial: How to Set Up eCommerce on WordPress

 WooCommerce is an open-source eCommerce plugin designed for WordPress.
 It is a platform for both small and large online businesses.
 WooCommerce has a variety of tools, such as different shipping and payment methods, variable products, and much more.

-With that being said, continue reading our WooCommerce tutorial to know how to start an eCommerce store using WooCommerce for WordPress.
+With that being said, continue reading our WooCommerce tutorial to know how to build an eCommerce with WordPress using WooCommerce.

 1. Installing and Activating WooCommerce

+Before we proceed, make sure to have a hosting plan and create a website with WordPress first.
+For the easiest experience, we suggest going with WooCommerce web hosting, as it includes a one-click WordPress setup.
 Since WooCommerce is a free WordPress plugin, it can be installed from the official WordPress plugins directory.
-The first step is to log into your WordPress admin area.
+The first step is to log into the WordPress admin area.

 - From your WordPress dashboard, select Plugins from the left side menu.